sanalabs/collaboration-kit/README.md

 obj.a === obj.b // true
 ```

 To increase the strictness and predictability of the code, Collaboration Kit strictly prohibits undefined to be passed around.
 This is achieved through runtime assertions, see [`json`](https://github.com/sanalabs/collaboration-kit/tree/main/json).
+If you like this, you may be interested in the typescript compiler option [`exactOptionalPropertyTypes`](https://www.typescriptlang.org/tsconfig#exactOptionalPropertyTypes).

 ### No excessive package dependencies